Work with YWAHS

 All applicants must attach a Resume and Cover Letter addressing the Key Selection Criteria (please refer to the Position Description).
 Please note, incomplete applications may not be considered.

-Applications close Friday 30 May 2025.
+Applications close Friday 21st November 2025.

 We recognise the rich diversity of people across Australia.
 YWAHS is committed to ensuring our workplace culture continues to value diversity and inclusion.
 We actively promote the employment of Aboriginal and Torres Strait Islanders, people with disability, LGBTI and other diversity groups.